waqasm78/AI-90Days/docs/Day1.md

 * Install Jupyter
 * Set up a clean folder structure
 * Launch your first notebook using the correct working directory
+* Understand why Jupyter is used instead of a regular IDE

 ---